 Causes of bladder cancer

 Other hereditary, environmental and genetic factors have also been linked to the occurrence of bladder cancer.
 However, no conclusive information is available.
 Repeated urinary tract infections and bladder or kidney stones (which can cause infection) have also been linked to bladder cancer.
 Similarly, the risk is increased by previous radiotherapy to the pelvic area for treating another kind of cancer and treatment with the chemotherapy drug cyclophosphamide.
-Ultimately, research into the causes of bladder cancer is ongoing and more will be known as new results are published.

 Most bladder cancers are superficial and therefore only affect the lining of the bladder wall.
 However, if not diagnosed, or left untreated, they can grow and spread deeper into the muscle layer of the bladder wall.